otashiy/vue-tutorial/README.md

-# Men Vue frameworkini o'rganish uchun,shu loyihani mustaqil qilib ko'rayabman!
+# I'm doing this project on my own to learn the Vue framework!

 ## Otabek Qo'ldoshev